Souvik-karmakar/Amazon-sales-Dashboard/README.md

 Key features of the dashboard include:

-Sales breakdown by segment and market
+1. Sales breakdown by segment and market
-Profit analysis by customer name
+2. Profit analysis by customer name
-Top 5 profit and loss insights by product
+3. Top 5 profit and loss insights by product
-Key performance indicators tracking total orders, returns, product units sold, and sales projections Feel free to explore the dashboard and dataset.
+4. Key performance indicators tracking total orders, returns, product units sold, and sales projections.

+Feel free to explore the dashboard and dataset.
 Let's connect to discuss how these insights can benefit your business!